bravesoftdz/tpxy/README.md

 The values are in Bits/s, but there are also some special values:

-  ` 0`: Disables, don't throttle the connection.
+  ` 0`: Disabled, don't throttle the connection.
   `-1`: Block the connection.

 Rules
 -----

 The Bits/s option is just a default value.
-You can fine tune the limit for each connection with the respective `*.ini` file: `tpxygui.ini`, `tpxyc.ini`, `tpxysvc.ini`.
+You can fine tune the limit for each connection with the `rules.ini` file.

 To do so add a section with the pattern host:port, e.g.